Felixroldan/myapp/README.md

 # myapp

-A new Flutter project.
+A Flutter project.
+For interacting with a transport service

 ## Getting Started

-This project is a starting point for a Flutter application.
+Interacting with:
+Flutter secure storage
+RabittMQ
+Google Maps
+AWS Auth cognito
+AWS storage amplify
+AWS api amplify
+Local notifications and awesome notifications.

 A few resources to get you started if this is your first Flutter project: